mika-n/NGPCarMenu/ReadMe.md

    c:\apps\richardBurnsRally\plugins\NGPCarMenu\preview\
    c:\apps\richardBurnsRally\Replays\NGPCarMenu.rpl

+*One potential problem issue in WinOS FileExplorer integrated ZIP tool is that in some PC setups the extract DLL plugin file may be blocked* because the file was downloaded from Internet (GitHub).
+To solve this issue select properties of plugins\NGPCarMenu.dll file in FileExplorer (right mouse button) and tick "Unblock" option.
+Another solution is to use WinRAR or 7-Zip tools to extract the ZIP file.
-Note!
-Some Windows OS setups limit writing new files under c:\program files\ or c:\program files (x86)\ folders.
+Also, some Windows OS setups limit writing new files under c:\program files\ or c:\program files (x86)\ folders.
 If creation of new car preview PNG image file fails then change the default ScreenshotPath option value or copy the whole RBR game to, for example, c:\apps\rbr\ folder.

 ## Additional links
 - Next Generation Physics RBR plugin, NGP. (author: WorkerBee).
 [NGP Home page](http://www.ly-racing.de/viewtopic.php?t=7878)